-If we impose smoothing with an isotropic Gaussian variogram of range 600m, and form a most-likely model and several realisations, the cornerpoint grids look like those depicted in Fig. 6.
-The XML property attribute smooth_across_faults controlling continuity across faults have been altered to produce the rather non-geological realisations of Fig. 6.d, for demonstrative purposes.
+If we impose smoothing with an isotropic Gaussian variogram of range 600 m, and form a most-likely model and several realisations, the cornerpoint grids look like those depicted in Fig. 6.
+The XML property attribute smooth_across_faults controlling continuity across faults has been altered to produce the rather non-geological realisations of Fig. 6(d), for demonstrative purposes.